TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *GeneralUtility*

-        GeneralUtility is a central PHP class in TYPO3 that provides a variety of general utility functions and methods.
+        GeneralUtility is a central PHP class in TYPO3 that provides a variety of general functions and methods.

     ..  _gifbuilder:
     -   *GifBuilder*